 Located just outside of Killarney, Co.
 Kerry, within an hour and a half’s reach of Ireland’s second biggest city, Cork and about four hours from the capital Dublin is Carrauntoohil, the tallest of the Macgillycuddy’s range and Ireland’s highest peak.
-“Corrán Tuathail” in Irish, meaning “Tuathail’s Sickle” stands at a height of 3,406 feet (1,038metres), it’s not a huge mountain by any standards but certainly, deserves respect and care for anyone attempting to reach the top.
+“Corrán Tuathail” in Irish, meaning “Tuathail’s Sickle” stands at a height of 3,406 feet (1,038metres).
+It’s not a huge mountain by any standards but certainly, deserves respect and care for anyone attempting to reach the top.